s3dman/soildier/README.md

-Flet app for soil nutrient analysis
+soildier: nutrient analysis for soil?